 "Good water management begins with good water measurement.
-The first step in preparing for floods or droughts is to know how much water is flowing in the streams.
-It's important information for residents and water managers, for farmers, and for those concerned with fish," Water Board Executive Director Anna Warwick Sears explained.
-"This information has immediate value, and when we can track flows over time, we are better at predicting what the future will bring."
+The first step in preparing for floods or droughts is to know how much water is flowing in the streams," said It's important information for residents and water managers, for farmers, and for those concerned with fish," said water board executive director Anna Warwick Sears explained.
+"This information has immediate value, and when we can track flows over time, we are better at predicting what the future will bring.
+Right now, about half of the stream flow stations are being run by independent managers.
+In this time of tight budgets, we have to share data to get the most value out of our combined efforts."

-Recognizing the importance of this type of data collection, Environment Canada has awarded \$30,000 to the Water Board to re-establish two strategic stream-flow hydrometric monitoring stations.
-"Right now, about half of the stream flow stations are being run by independent managers," Warwick Sears said.
-"In this time of tight budgets, we have to share data to get the most value out of our combined efforts."
-Another \$95,000 has been allocated by the Union of B.C.
+Another \$95,000 in funding has been allocated by the Union of B.C.
 Municipalities' Gas Tax Innovations Fund to develop a single database where stream-flow measurements from across the valley can be collected and accessed.